copycopter/copycopter-server/README.md

 Copycopter
 ==========

-Copycopter is a service for storing the static copy text of an application in a managed database, editable both by developers and clients.
+Copycopter is a service for editing the copy text of a Rails application.

-Each application has its own Project.
-Each individual piece of copy text in a Project is represented by a Blurb.
-Each Blurb has many Versions, which track changes users make to copy text.
+Each Rails application has its own Project, connected by an API key.
+Each piece of copy in a Project is a Blurb.
+Each Blurb has many Versions, which track changes users make to copy.

 Each Version is either draft or published.
-The intention is to display published content in production, and draft in all other environments.
+The most typical scenario is to display published content in production, and draft in all other environments.

 A developer can issue a deploy, which marks the latest Version of all Blurbs as published.

 Setup